CNJianLiu/SinRef-6D/README.md

 ```

 ## Acknowledgements
-Our implementation leverages the code from the repository below:
+Our implementation leverages the code from the repository below.
+We thank all for releasing their code.
 - [MegaPose](https://github.com/megapose6d/megapose6d)
 - [GigaPose](https://github.com/nv-nguyen/gigaPose)
 - [GeoTransformer](https://github.com/qinzheng93/GeoTransformer)